prgr4m/patron/readme.md

     - revise to give user more structure rather than base models and bare templates
 - addons
     - api
-        - possibly its own cli subgroup for adding and autoregistration?
+        - possibly its own cli subgroup for adding and autoregistration (after addon is present)
         - should have login route
         - httpauth
         - tokens